 The traditional way of making curry laksa is quite laborious and takes a lot of time.
-It also takes ingredients that are not so easy to find like ginger torch, amongst many others.
+It also takes ingredients that are not so easy to find like a ginger torch, amongst many others.

-Size - 4 people
+Size - 4 people.

-Level - super easy and fast
+Level - super easy and fast.

-Occasion - anytime, whenever you want to impress somebody with a home cooked Asian meal
+Occasion - anytime, whenever you want to impress somebody with a home-cooked Asian meal.

 Lets Talk Ingredients

-Red curry paste - this is what's going to make our life easier, instead of making our own curry laksa paste.
-Red curry paste has similar ingredients and flavours as curry laksa but needs a bit of tweaking to achieve the curry laksa essence.
+Red curry paste - this is what's going to make our life easier, instead of making our curry laksa paste.
+Red curry paste has similar ingredients and flavors as curry laksa but needs a bit of tweaking to achieve the curry laksa essence.
 I use a very strong paste.
 If you're using a mild one, add more to your liking.
 The broth should have quite a strong taste to it.